divyesh1099/imageQR/README.md

    python manage.py runserver
    ```

-3. **Access the Web App**:
+3. **Access the Web Apps**:
-   - Open a web browser and visit `http://127.0.0.1:8000/` to upload a QR code image and view the decoded output.
+   - For QR Code Decoding: Visit `http://127.0.0.1:8000/` (or your configured base URL) to upload a QR code image and view the decoded output.
+   - For Image Compression & QR Generation: Visit `http://127.0.0.1:8000/anyImageToQRGenerator/` to upload an image, compress it, and generate its QR code.

 ---